awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 ### Supported Regions for CloudFront Service\-Linked Roles<a name="slr-regions"></a>

-CloudFront supports using service\-linked roles for Lambda@Edge in the following regions\.
+CloudFront supports using service\-linked roles for Lambda@Edge in the following Regions\.

 ****